tycharris/storymap1/README.md

-# storymap1
+# **Storymap for thesis research**

-storymap project for geoviz class
+This storymap will serve as a presentation tool for my thesis research on forest governance in the West Cascades of Oregon